 HRA exemptions can be availed only on submission of rent receipts or the rent agreement with the house owner.

-It is mandatory for the employee to report the Pan Card of the 'landlord' to the employer if the rent paid is more than Rs 1,00,000 annually.
+It is mandatory for the employee to report the PAN of the 'landlord' to the employer if the rent paid is more than Rs 1,00,000 annually to avail the benefit.